samiMazari/Portfolio/README.md

-# Abdelrahman Mohamed - Personal portfolio
+# Mohamed Sami Mazari - Personal portfolio

 fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.